 So, given that changing the healthcare industry would have to be done through making laws, is lawmaking the president’s (the executive branch’s) job?

 Remember, executive means “to execute”.
 This means that the only job the executive has is to execute the already existing laws made by Congress.
 There’s nothing radical about this.
 Liberals and conservatives, democrats and republicans, independents, libertarians and the like should all be able to acknowledge and concede this point.
-Seriously, what can one say to contradict this point?
-That “execute” doesn’t mean “to execute”?
+Seriously, what can one say to contradict the point that “execute” doesn’t mean “to execute”?

 This means that Bernie’s campaign promise is something he, very practically and legitimately, has no control over.
 No matter what he or anyone else feels or thinks about this issue, he cannot make law to change or fix the healthcare industry.
 He can try to manipulate, coerce and influence Congress to make laws that might “fix the healthcare industry” but Bernie cannot constitutionally make law.
 Lawmaking is not the reason for the executive’s existence, law executing is.
 Always was, is now, and always will be—-under the current Constitution.